xiaxia-wang/Daily-Reading/Books/ITC.md

 Every $t(n)$ ($t(n) > n$) time nondeterministic single-tape TM has an equivalent $2^{O(t(n))}$ time deterministic single-tape TM.

 ### 7.2 The Class P

+All reasonable deterministic computational models are polynomial equivalent.

+P is the class of languages that are decidable in polynomial time on a deterministic single-tape TM, i.e., $\text{P} = \bigcup_k \text{TIME}(n^k)$.

+- P is invariant for all models of computation that are polynomially equivalent to the deterministic single-tape TM.
+- P roughly corresponds to the class of problems that are realistically solvable on a computer.

+Every CFL is a member of P.

+- Proof idea: dynamic programming

+### 7.3 The Class NP